63rd Grey Cup: Trivia

 Edmonton and Montreal have met in 11 Grey Cup clashes.
 The Alouettes prevailed at soggy Empire Stadium (Vancouver) in 1974, in the Ice Bowl of 1977 and in 2002.
 The Eskimos were victorious in 1954, 1955, 1956, 1975, 1978, 1979, 2003 and 2005.

 The 1975 game was just the third Grey Cup in which no touchdowns were scored (the others being the 21st Grey Cup and the 25th Grey Cup), and it remains the only such game in the modern era.
 It's also the only Grey Cup where one player from each team was responsible for all the points scored.
 Also, for the first time since 1945, all the points were scored by Canadians.

 This game was the first Grey Cup played in the city of Calgary and the province of Alberta; it was also the last Grey Cup game held in Western Canada for eight years.
 Between 1976 and 1982, the game was held in alternating years in either Toronto or Montreal.

 This was, until the 2015 Grey Cup, the last Grey Cup championship for the Eskimos that did not involve Hugh Campbell in some capacity with the team; he would be hired as its head coach in 1977, and aside from a brief break from 1983 to 1985, won nine Grey Cups (including five in a row from 1978 to 1982) with the team as either a head coach or general manager until his retirement in 2006.

 This was the first Grey Cup appearance of future prime minister Justin Trudeau, then almost four years old, brought to the game by his father, Pierre Trudeau.

+Prime Minister Pierre Trudeau with his young son, Justin attending the 63rd Grey Cup in Calgary..